open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/pre-loading-user-apps.md

 To support these requirements, EMT Standalone Node allows users to include their application artifacts within the USB installer.

-After extracting the USB installer, users can find `user-apps` placeholder apps placed in the root of the directory where installer is extracted.
+After extracting the standalone node installer, users can find `user-apps` placeholder apps placed in the root of the directory where installer is extracted.
 Users can place their application files like container images, helm charts, VM images in the `user-apps` folder.
 The artifacts will be automatically copied to persistent volume on the Edge node at `/opt/user-apps`.
-User can use the custom `cloud-init` section available in the configuration file `config-file` in the root of the  directory where installer is extracted to launch the application after the kubernetes cluster has come up.
+User can use the custom `cloud-init` section available in the configuration file `config-file` to launch the application after the kubernetes cluster has come up.
 User has flexibility to manage the artifacts and what they do using the artifacts and the custom cloud-init configuration.

+User should take